HugoBlox/theme-academic-cv/content/team/staff.md

   <b>Rethink Charity Co-founder and Board Member</b><br>
 </p>

-  Peter is a data scientist working from Chicago.
+  Peter is a Data Scientist at Data Robot.
 He co-founded Rethink Charity, and is on the board of Charity Science and Animal Charity Evaluators.
 He has reviewed and produced research on cause prioritization and effective altruism since 2013.
+He works directly on Rethink Priorities research and strategy.
+He also works with Rethink Charity on focus projects, in particular the EA Survey, for which he heads the tech team.
   <br>